Skip to Content

 Vinegar

 The scent of white vinegar is another natural repellent for mice.
-Spray vinegar with a spray bottle in areas that you suspect mice have been, or soak cotton balls in white vinegar and leave them around your home.
-Vinegar doubles as a cleaning solution, and is safe and natural, but it will not kill mice (only keep them away from certain areas).
+Spray vinegar with a spray bottle in areas where you suspect mice have been, or soak cotton balls in white vinegar and leave them around your home.
+Vinegar doubles as a cleaning solution and is safe and natural, but it will not kill mice (only keep them away from certain areas).

 Use Mouse Traps